coder/docs/cli/installation.md

 The Coder CLI is automatically injected and authenticated inside of all Coder workspaces.

-The CLI is also useful for use on your local machine.
-Before you can use the CLI locally, you'll need to download, install, and authenticate with Coder.
+You can also use the CLI on your local machine.
+To do so, you'll need to download, install, and authenticate the CLI with Coder.

 ## Installation